fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 <div class="content">

-Let's expand the application, such that the notes are stored to the backend.
+Let's expand the application, so that the notes are stored to the backend.
 We'll use [json-server](/en/part2/getting_data_from_server), familiar from part 2.

 The initial state of the database is stored into the file <i>db.json</i>, which is placed in the root of the project: